asimihsan/notes/[course] natural language processing.md

     -   This can't possible be exactly true.
     -   There will be **out of vocabulary (OOV)** words.
     -   The percentive of OOV words in the test set is called the **OOV rate**.
-    -   An **open voabulary** is one where we model OOV words by adding a pseudo-word called `<UNK>`.
+    -   An **open vocabulary** is one where we model OOV words by adding a pseudo-word called `<UNK>`.
 We train these probabilities as follows:
         1.  *Choose a fixed vocabulary* in advance.
         2.  *Convert* in the training set any OOV word to the unknown word token `<UNK>` in a text normalization step.
         3.  *Estimate* the probabilities for `<UNK>` from its counts just like any other regular word in the training set.